 - Products or Services: Briefly explain what you'll sell.

-- The Market: Briefly explain your main findings from your market analysis.
+- The Market: Briefly explain your main findings from your market analysis and product market fit.

 - Financial Considerations: Briefly explain how you plan to fund the business and what your financial projections are.